guillermooo/sublime-undocs/source/macros.rst

 Alternatively to recording a macro, you can edit it by hand.
 Save a new file with the extension ``sublime-macro`` under ``\Packages\User`` and add commands to it.
 You can only issue one command per line.
-See the Commands section for more information on commands.
+See the :doc:`commands` section for more information on commands.

 Macro files can be stored in any package folder, but if you save them to